 How to Become an Accountant

-Accountancy might have been voted the UK’s most boring profession by 44% of Brits, but there’s much more to it than simply calculating tax.
+Accountancy is a diverse and interesting field of work, and there’s much more to it than simply calculating tax.

-Read on to discover why you should consider this intellectually stimulating career.
+Read on to discover why you should train to become an accountant and start this intellectually stimulating career.

 While strong numeracy skills are essential for an accountant, you’ll also need an analytical mind, an ability to solve problems methodically and an eye for detail.
 Being a good communicator is equally important, as you’ll have to gain your clients’ trust, explain complex financial concepts and write up recommendations and analyses.